-Canon M6 versus Olympus E-M10 II
+Canon M6 vs Olympus E-M10 II

-The Canon EOS M6 and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in February 2017 and August 2015.
+The Canon EOS M6 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in February 2017 and August 2015.
 Both the M6 and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a Four Thirds (E-M10 II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (31 percent) than the Canon M6.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that neither the M6 nor the E-M10 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |2.||Olympus E-M10 II||120 mm||83 mm||47 mm||390 g||320||n||Aug 2015||649||ebay.com|

 |3.||Canon M6 Mark II||120 mm||70 mm||49 mm||408 g||305||n||Aug 2019||849||amazon.com|